Linear PDEs and eigenvalue problems corresponding to ergodic stochastic optimization problems on compact manifolds: Discussion

 \section{Discussion}

-In this paper we showed how stationary long term average control problems are related to eigenvalue problems (for the unconstrained problem and the problem constrained to a symmetrizable solution, Sections~\ref{sec:hjb} and~\ref{sec:schrodinger}), elliptic PDEs (for the problem with fixed density, Section~\ref{sec:fixed_density}) or a nonlinear PDE (for the problem with fixed current density, Section~\ref{sec:fixed_current_density}).
+In this paper we showed how stationary long term average control problems are related to eigenvalue problems (for the unconstrained problem and the problem constrained to a reversible solution, Sections~\ref{sec:hjb} and~\ref{sec:schrodinger}), elliptic PDEs (for the problem with fixed density, Section~\ref{sec:fixed_density}) or a non-linear eigenvalue problem (for the problem with fixed current density, Section~\ref{sec:fixed_current_density}).
 For this we fruitfully used the representation of an optimal control field $u$ in terms of the density function $\rho$ and the current density $J$.
-We showed in detail how an infinite dimensional Lagrange multiplier problem may be transformed into a PDE (Section~\ref{sec:hjb}).
-A striking relation between the classical setting and quantum mechanics was obtained in Section~\ref{sec:schrodinger}.

-The theory on existence of solutions and spectrum of operators is classical and we refer the interested reader to e.g. \cite{evans_pdes, taylor1996}.
-Let us again point out the strong connection of our results with earlier work of Donsker, Varadhan (1975) \cite{donsker_varadhan_1975}; see also Remark~\ref{rem:donsker_varadhan}.
-We will further investigate this connection as part of our future research.
+The theory on existence of solutions and spectrum of operators is classical and we refer the interested reader to e.g. \cite{Evans2010, Taylor1996, Warner1983}.

+An interesting problem for further research is the following.
 One may ask the question whether we may obtain solutions when we constrain a certain flux $\int_M \langle A, J \rangle \ d x$ (see Section~\ref{sec:flux}) to a given value.
 In this case, one may use $\widetilde A = \mu A$ as a Lagrange multiplier and use the results of Section~\ref{sec:hjb} (for constrained flux) and Section~\ref{sec:fixed_density} (for constrained flux and density) to obtain necessary conditions.

-As these results did not provide us with profound insight, we aim to report on this topic in a subsequent publication after further analysis of the problem.
+Apparently, in the case of a diffusion, density and current density completely characterize the ergodic behaviour.
+It seems an interesting problem to formulate a general theory which extracts from a given Markov processes the precise quantities which specify the long term behaviour of the process.